-Our Charter and bylaws provide that for any stockholder proposal to be presented in connection with an annual meeting and our bylaws provide that for any stockholder proposal to be presented at a special meeting of stockholders, including a proposal to nominate a director, the stockholder must have given timely written notice of the proposal to the Secretary.
+Our Charter and bylaws provide that for any stockholder proposal to be presented in connection with an annual meeting or special meeting of stockholders, including a proposal to nominate a director, the stockholder must have given timely written notice of the proposal to the Secretary.
 The bylaws provide that nominations to the board of directors and the proposal of business to be considered by stockholders at an annual meeting of stockholders may be made only:

-- pursuant to our notice of the meeting; - by or at the direction of the board of directors; or - by a stockholder who is a stockholder of record at the time such stockholder gives the notice required by our bylaws, who is entitled to vote at the meeting and who has complied with the advance notice procedures, including minimum and maximum time periods, set forth in our Charter and bylaws.
+- pursuant to our notice of the meeting; - · by or at the direction of the board of directors; or - by a stockholder who is a stockholder of record at the time such stockholder gives the notice required by our bylaws, who is entitled to vote at the meeting and who has complied with the advance notice procedures, including minimum and maximum time periods, set forth in our Charter and bylaws.

-The Charter also provides that only the business specified in the notice of meeting may be brought before a special meeting of stockholders.
+The Bylaws provide that only the business specified in the notice of meeting may be brought before a special meeting of stockholders.
 Nominations of persons for election to the board of directors at a special meeting of stockholders may be made only: